ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-n fall, they love company ; but when
+fall, they love company ; but when
 they rise, they love to stand alone like
 yonder brick and see others prostrate
 and below them.&#x27; ?
 To make Water cold